 |Kura Clover Companion Cropping|

-Kura clover is an unusual species – a legume that spreads by rhizomes.
+Kura clover is an unusual species - a legume that spreads by rhizomes.
 It is both drought tolerant and cold tolerant, making it well-suited to the Upper Midwest.
 Because it is rhizomatous it can spread to fill in thin areas, unlike most other legumes.
 Colleagues at the University of Wisconsin have taken advantage of this in developing a kura/corn companion cropping system for dairy operations.
 The kura provides a permanent living mulch in which strips can be created by tillage or herbicide for planting corn.
-As they decompose, the killed strips release nitrogen that can be used by the growing corn, while the remaining living clover gradually regrows over the row, fixing more N as it grows.
+As they decompose, the killed strips release nitrogen that can be used by the growing corn.
+By the time the corn has reached physiological maturity, the clover has spread back over the row, fixing nitrogen in the process.